 In case of scheduled jobs, you can enable opportunistic patch download from Options > Additional Job Settings to allow the Cloud Agent to download the required patches before a scheduled job run begins.
 This will help the Cloud Agent to deploy patches in less amount of time instead of waiting to download the patches only after a job run starts.

-Once created a job is disabled by default.
+Once created, a job is disabled by default.
 You must enable the job in order to run it.
 Simply go to Jobs, then from the Quick Actions Menu of a job, click Enable.
+See Enable/Disable Jobs.

 Tip: You can use the Disable option to temporarily disable a scheduled job.
 You can then re-enable the job later at your convenience.
 OnDemand or run-once (non recurring) jobs cannot be edited or disabled once they are enabled.
 Under Options > Additional Job Settings, turn on Create Job in Enabled state to enable the job immediately upon creation.